tobidae/bank-me/README.md

 # [Bank Me](http://bank-me.tobiak.com)

-Collects your bank transaction details and exports the data to a Google sheet along with the transaction category (Food, Entertainment, e.t.c).
+Collects your bank transaction details and exports the data to a CSV file or Google sheet along with the transaction category (Food, Entertainment, e.t.c).

 ## Why Bank Me?
 1. Good for budgeting by using past spending patterns to budget for the future